AIM’s Mold Design Development Course will help attendees gain a working knowledge of mold design and manufacturing.

 Who Should Attend Mold Design?

-This course is for anyone looking better understand fundamental mold design strategies and what to look for during mold design reviews and troubleshooting.
+This course is for anyone looking to better understand fundamental mold design strategies and what to look for during mold design reviews and troubleshooting.

 To attend the course at AIM’s Headquarters in Erie, PA, the cost for the two-day seminar, including all course materials, breakfast, and lunch each day, is $1,300.
 We are also offering special sessions in Schaumburg, IL (Chicago area) and Charlotte, NC for $1,575.

 How Do I Register?